itzelvazsan/deep-learning-challenge/Report.md

 | dense_8| (None, 30)   | 2,430  |
 | dense_9| (None, 1 )   | 31     |

+The activation functions used in the model were "relu", with exception of the output layer, which used sigmoid function.
 This model used bins to organize data of the ASK_AMT variable, which contained the data about the quantity of money asked to the organization for their projects.
 After training the model, it achieved an accuracy of 0.7294 and a loss of 0.5680 over 150 epochs.

 This indicates that the model can explain approximately 72.94% of the data.
 This model produced identical results as the first model.